TheLousyChicken/TheLousyChicken/README.md

-### Hi there 👋
+###
-# My name is Aaditya, and i'm a student / game dev who knows C#, C, TS, Java, and Python.
+Student & Developer; Proficient in C#, C, TS, Java, and Python.
-## 🏆 My Projects:
+## Projects
-# 🔫 Stalled • a Rogue-like Dungeon Runner made with the Unity Engine
+# Stalled • a Rogue-like Dungeon Runner made with the Unity Engine

-🔭TerraLunatic • an Open-world Space based Sandbox/Adventure Survival Game made with the Unity Engine
+TerraLunatic • an Open-world Space based Sandbox/Adventure Survival Game made with the Unity Engine

-🌐 LousyDev • My personal testing website

 🏠 Acropolis • A home Automation tool written in Python

-🐉 The End Re-Endered • A Minecraft End dimension revamp mod written in java

 ✨and a lot more private projects✨